 Following the specialist conference in 2017, the conference volume “Family of tomorrow.
 New values for the family (policy)” was published in 2019.
 Published by Carolin Küppers and Eva Harasta.

-The documentation volume of the Bundesstiftung Magnus Hirschfeld (ISBN: 978-3-8376-2702-2) provides a comprehensive insight into current LSBTI* research.
-The 19 articles of renowned academics make it possible to experience the life worlds of LSBTI* in the past and present.
-The basis of the 312-page documentation volume is the 1st LSBTI* Academic Congress “Geschlechtliche Erfahrungswelten”, which took place in Berlin and was financed by the Federal Ministry of Education and Research (sponsorship ID: 01FP1301).
+The documentation volume of the Magnus Hirschfeld Federal Foundation (2014, ISBN: 978-3-8376-2702-2) provides a comprehensive insight into current LGBTI* research.
+The 19 contributions by renowned scholars make the lives of LGBTI* people in the past and present tangible.
+The 312-page documentation volume is based on the 1st LGBTI* Science Congress “Gleich-Geschlechtliche Erfahrungswelten”, which took place in Berlin in November 2013 and was fully funded by the Federal Ministry of Education and Research (funding code: 01FP1301).

-The anthology (ISBN: 978-3-486-85750-4) presents the current state of research and desiderata on the subject “Homosexuality in National Socialism” and came about as part of the cooperation between the Bundesstiftung Magnus Hirschfeld and the Institute for Contemporary History Munich-Berlin.
+The anthology (ed.
+Michael Schwartz, 2014, DeGruyter Oldenburg, ISBN: 978-3-486-85750-4) presents the current state of research and desiderata on the topic of “Homosexuality under National Socialism” and was produced as part of the cooperation between the Magnus Hirschfeld Federal Foundation and the Institute of Contemporary History Munich-Berlin.